Routine to ritual- how to create a lasting practice that helps you to shine

 We all need these moments in an ever increasing tumultuous and busy world.
 Coming back to your self by creating a simple ritual out of your practice is a loving and caring act, that enables you to return to everyday life ready and willing to give to others when we need to.

-Here's some ideas on how to elevate your routine practice to a ritual:
+Here's some ideas on how to elevate your routine practice to a loving ritual:

 โ˜บ๏ธProps -